tbrasser/config/README.md

-# Welcome !
+# Welcome!

-This is my Home Assistant installation.
+This is my Home Automation Repository.
+Currently it represents the root of my home assistant installation.
+In the future this may be migrated from home assistant to home assistant core and seperate deployments on kubernetes.

+## Software

 It is built using the following components:

 - card_mod